diaspora-project/diaspora-stream-api/docs/usage/consumer.rst

    In the C++ example we have allocated the memory for the data in our data allocator function, so we need to free it when we no longer need it.
-In Python, the event will share owneship of the data returned by the allocator and garbage collection will free the buffer at a later time.
+In Python, the event will share ownership of the data returned by the allocator and garbage collection will free the buffer at a later time.